 How Polymarket Fees Are Calculated

-Polymarket uses a formula that makes fees proportional to uncertainty:
+Polymarket uses a simple formula that makes fees proportional to uncertainty:

 Where: